Marshall Tucker Band’s Doug Gray Talks New Live Album, Touring Europe and More: Exclusive …

 The Day Kiss Conquered Australia

-By 1980, Kiss' album sales were off in the U.S., where the cultural winds were shifting after punk and disco.
-But demand remained brisk in other parts of the world.
+Their album sales were off in the U.S., but demand remained brisk in other parts of the world.

 Revisiting Yes’ Tantalizingly Incomplete ‘9012Live: The Solos’

-Strangely, this live EP from Yes' 90125-era lineup only includes two complete songs but is not without its charms.
+Strangely, this live EP only includes two complete songs – yet it's still not without a few charms.